evan-erdos/trail-of-cthulhu/outline/act-0/seq-4/scene-2.md

-### Scene 6 : *The Medallion* ###
+### Scene 2 : *Inside the Observatory* ###

-The Players awake and find that the light is a key to solving a puzzle.
+They find a way in, and see Sputnik through the telescope.
-They solve it, and Cthulhu gives them a medallion.
+They decode the puzzle, and realize what the Soviets are attempting.